Team-1280/jankboard-2/README.md

    may be slightly inconsistent behavior in dev mode versus production mode.
 5. To create a production binary, run `pnpm run tauri build`.
 Tauri

-6. To create a production binary, run `npm run tauri build`.
+6. To create a production binary, run `pnpm run tauri build`.
 Tauri cross-compilation is still in beta, so you should generally try to build targeting the same OS you're currently running.
 Check [the Tauri docs](https://tauri.app/v1/guides/building/) for more information.